Beyoncé and JAY-Z Win Award for Being 'Passionate' LGBTQ Allies — and Dedicate It to Family

 "Witnessing his battle with HIV was one of the most painful experiences I've ever lived...I'm hopeful that his struggles served to open pathways for other young people to live more freely," she added.

 The Carters are clearly a force to be reckoned with, both on stage as captivating performers and off stage as powerful advocates for human rights and equality.

 The inspiring couple embody the idea that “Everything Is Love” — also the title of their recent joint album — and encourage others to do the same.

-JAY-Z has long supported same-sex marriage and LGBTQ rights.
+JAY-Z, who said he following in his mother's "footsteps of spreading love and acceptance," has long supported same-sex marriage and LGBTQ rights.